 Have you ever wanted to look like you just walked through a hurricane and came out alive on the other side?
-Well then, we have the perfect haircut for you: The Blowout haircut!
-It might be a bit of a throw back to the last decade, but it’s still very much wearable and might be the best style for you in some cases.
+Well then, we have the perfect hairstyle for you: The blowout hairstyle!
+It might be a bit of a throwback to the last decade, but it’s still very much wearable and might be the best style for you in some cases.

-This haircut was particularly popular in the early 2000s, when an overwhelming number of young males wore it in college.
-That doesn’t mean it can’t look good now — in-fact, it can be one of the best hairstyles for a round face shape.
+This hairstyle was trendy in the early 2000s when many young males wore it in college.
+That doesn’t mean it can’t look good now — in fact, it can be one of the best hairstyles for a round face shape.

-When going to a hairdresser to get this haircut, simply asking for a temple fade or blowout should do the job.
-Otherwise, describe the fade-out from 1 cm long hair, below the sides of the forehead, and explain whatever you’d like the top to look like.
+When going to a hairdresser to get this hairstyle, simply asking for a temple fade or blowout should do the job.
+Otherwise, describe the fade-out from 1 cm long hair below the sides of the forehead, and explain whatever you’d like the top to look like.

-Should one of your friends or family members be helping you to cut your hair, simply using photos as a reference should work.
-Before beginning, make sure that they are able to taper the hair off properly, or you might end up with a slightly jagged style!
+Should one of your friends or family members be helping you to cut your hair, simply using photos as a reference should work?
+Before beginning, make sure that they can taper the hair off properly, or you might end up with a slightly jagged style!

 Styling this cut is the fun, creative part!
 You’re relatively free to do whatever you please here, so don’t be shy.
-Moreover, you won’t be needing any specific products unless you choose to include them in your styling process.
+Moreover, you won’t need any specific products unless you choose to include them in your styling process.

 Here are a few of our suggestions:

 - Spike it up and around.
-This style can be good if you have only medium-length hair, but you still want to do something with it.
+This style can be good if you have only medium-length hair but still want to do something with it.